 Premenstrual syndrome is a collection of symptoms which only happen in the run up to a period.
-These might include psychological issues such as mood swings, low mood, irritability and anxiety, and more physical effects such as spots, breast tenderness, bloating, sleep disturbance and tiredness.
+These might include psychological issues such as mood swings, low mood, irritability and anxiety, and more physical effects such as spots, breast tenderness, bloating, sleep disturbance, cyclical headaches and tiredness.
 PMS is very common but the degree to which these symptoms affect women varies greatly.
 If you think you are suffering from PMS, it is a good idea to keep a symptom diary.
 There are various changes you can make to your lifestyle which may improve the symptoms.
 You can make these changes yourself.

 • Take regular relaxing exercise such as walking, yoga or swimming as well as more vigorous exercise which increases your heart rate